Mitsubishi Pajero: Safety

-2013–2021 (NW–NX models)

 Safety was significantly improved in the 2013 and onward models (which includes vehicles produced to present day).

 Particularly, Mitsubishi improved on the potential for knee injury noted in the previous test for NS and NT models.

 Frontal impact testing showed excellent protection for the passenger all over, with the highest rating 'good' and full marks given for all areas of the dummy.
-This rating was also given to the driver's head which the testers noted the airbag cushioned very stably.
+This rating was also given to the driver's head, which the testers noted the airbag cushioned very stably.
 Head, neck and upper leg protection was flawless, receiving the full 4 marks.
 Chest protection received 3.90 out of the maximum possible 4.00 points.
 Improved upon from the earlier models was the knee protection noted in the previous test for NS and NT models, with much less chance for injury from dashboard components.

 Side pole impact testing was similarly excellent, receiving the full 4 marks across all areas and a subsequent 100% rating.
 Protection for the head and neck received the highest possible marks of 'good' and 4.00 out the possible 4.00 points.

 Pedestrian protection was considered poor.
 As with most SUVs and 4WDs, pedestrian impacts are generally much worse than with sedans or smaller vehicles due to the higher area of impact on the pedestrian resulting in more head and chest damage than lower-height vehicles.

 As an occupant, the Pajero demonstrated great cabin integrity and passenger safety in all main seats with low risk of serious injury in both front and side impacts - of particular note is the solid side pole impact test results.
 Cabin integrity is in part due to Mitsubishi's RISE monocoque chassis design that provides a markedly stiffer frame and cabin structure over typical body on-frame (ladder-chassis) vehicles.
 Monocoque / unibody chassis designs typically offer excellent roll over protection as a result, though this was not an officially measured feature of the ANCAP test criteria at the time.

-Unlike its sibling the Pajero Sport, the Pajero does not feature any autonomous driving aids such as AEB or LKA which are a compulsory requirement for the 2020-onward ANCAP standards.
+Unlike its sibling the Pajero Sport, the Pajero does not feature any autonomous driving aids such as AEB or LKA, which are a compulsory requirement for the 2020-onward ANCAP standards.